isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-07-06-post-Standard Chartered Marathon Singapore Takes It To The Next Level Following Gold Label Certification.md

 10. Runners can also register online via the official website (www.marathonsingapore.com) from 11am on 6 July 2012, and at Toa Payoh Sports & Recreation Centre (SRC) from 10am on 7 July 2012 onwards.
 More information is available on SCMS' official website.

--END-
+---

-Annex A: Standard Chartered Marathon Singapore 2012 Fact Sheet
+**Annex A: Standard Chartered Marathon Singapore 2012 Fact Sheet**
 Date: Sunday, 2 December 2012

 Start: